PSebaRaj/TradingPlatform/README.md

 # TradingPlatform
- Trade stocks to built a portfolio
+ Desciption: Trade stocks to built a portfolio

+ Languages Used: React + Redux, Node, Express, MongoDB